Latin tenses: vs

-The equivalent of these two tenses, Spanish era and fui both meaning 'I was', still exist in Spanish and Portuguese today.
+The equivalents of these two tenses, Spanish era and fui both meaning 'I was', still exist in Spanish and Portuguese today.
 (See Spanish conjugation, Portuguese verb conjugation.)

-Future perfect indicative
+Future perfect

 Formation

 The future perfect active originally had a short -i-, while the perfect subjunctive had a long -ī-, but by the time of Cicero the two forms had become confused.
 It seems that Catullus and Cicero usually pronounced the future perfect with a long ī.
 Virgil has a short i for both tenses; Horace uses both forms for both tenses; Ovid uses both forms for the future perfect, but a long i in the perfect subjunctive.